rudymatela/conjure/README.md

     factorial x  =  if x == 0 then 1 else x * factorial x - 1

-in about 30s by changing the background and increasing the size limit.
+in about 30s by changing the primitives and increasing the size limit.

 Related work